DCF0708/MechaCar_Statistical_Analysis/README.md

 All coding for this repo is done in Rstudio (R)
 * **
 ## **Use Case**:
-*"Autos-R-Us, an automotive manufacturer has produced its newest prototype.
-The "MechaCar" is suffering from production troubles that are blocking the manufacturing team’s progress.
+*"Autos-R-Us is an automotive manufacturer that has produced its newest prototype, the "MechaCar".
+The MechaCar is suffering from production troubles that are blocking the manufacturing team’s progress.
 Autos-R-Us’ upper management has called for the review of production data to gather insights that may help the manufacturing team."*
 </br>

 ## **Linear Regression to Predict MPG**